mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

     Your App ID should be in the following format: YourAppName-XXXXX

-5. Copy the returned App ID and use it to create the demo user by pasting the following into your command shell: `realm-cli users create --type email --email demo --password demopw`.
+5. Create the demo user by pasting the following into your command shell: `realm-cli users create --type email --email demo --password demopw`.
 Be sure to change the default password.
+You then have to provide the previously received App ID or just type the application name `Connected-Vehicle`.

     You should see the following appear: